Sony Xperia Z1 Compact Review Summary

 The Sony Xperia Z1 Compact might be mini, but it packs a big punch.
 You get industry-leading performance from its quad-core 2.2 GHz processor and 2GB of RAM and that really sets it apart from other compact Android smartphones.

 We love the more compact form-factor which makes the smartphone very comfortable to hold and easily fits in a pocket.
-The glass design looks and feels premium, while its waterproofing is an added bonus.
+The glass design looks and feels premium, while its waterproofing is an added bonus, but we have loved the back cover to be glass rather than plastic.

 The lack of a 1080p display might initially be a disappointment, but the Xperia Z1 Compact’s display is a joy to behold.
 It’s a bright display with excellent contrast that delivers brilliant colour reproduction, and a 342ppi rating is hardly to be scoffed at.